Unit 4 Congruent Triangles Homework 7 Answer Key

 • By the SSS Postulate, if all three sides of one triangle are congruent to the corresponding three sides of another triangle, then the two triangles are congruent.

-• Therefore, Triangle ABC ≅ Triangle DEF by the SSS Postulate.
+• Which means, Triangle ABC ≅ Triangle DEF by the SSS Postulate.

 Problem 2: